Standoff near St. Christopher: Standoff

-On the 11 April, the crew of the Örnen spotted three Turkish ships in the distance who were "approaching in a hostile manner".
+On April 11, the crew of the Örnen spotted three Turkish ships in the distance who were "approaching in a hostile manner".
 The crew was so miserable to the point where they hardly knew what to use to make resistance against the Turkish ships.
-Since being captured would mean being enslaved, all the sick people onboard were to hold a gun in their hands to intimidate the Turks.
+Since being captured would mean being enslaved, all the sick people on board were to hold a gun in their hands to intimidate the Turks.
 Those who were not able to stand were supported by stilts and stood between 2 healthy men.
 The crew were given all available weaponry along with brandy to "strengthen them somewhat".

 When the Turkish ships came closer, the Swedes quickly fired a volley at them, and waited for a response, however, when none came, the Swedes gained confidence and fired two more volleys at the Turks.
 Even with this, the Turks did not give the Swedes a response.
 When the Turks saw how many people the Swedes had, they did not dare to attack and instead set course away from the Swedes.